spatie/docs.spatie.be-old/resources/views/laravel-medialibrary/v6/converting-other-file-types/using-image-generators.md

 title: Using image generators
 ---

-As explained in the [Defining conversions](/laravel-medialibrary/v5/converting-images/defining-conversions/) section this package use [Glide](http://glide.thephpleague.com/) under the hood which only perform conversions on images files.
+The medialibrary has built-in support to convert images.
 To generate conversions of other media types – most notably PDFs and videos – the medialibrary uses a image generators to create a derived image file of the media.

 Conversion of specific file type are defined in the exact same way as images:
 ```php